Bayesian estimation in multiple comparisons

 1 Introduction

-In this paper, I explore a scenario where an analysis is based on a mixed-effects model, but where multiple comparisons can be useful and informative given our research question.
-More specifically, I show how to generate multiple comparisons using Bayesian estimation from a mixed-effects model.
-Besides the various advantages of Bayesian data analysis in general (Section 3.1), the context of multiple comparisons is especially instructive and beneficial as no \(p\)-value correction is needed once we assume non-flat priors (e.g., centred around zero) and a hierarchical structure that leads to shrinkage, naturally yielding more reliable estimates (Section 2).
-Finally, this paper is accompanied by an OSF repository (https://osf.io/37u56/) that contains all the necessary files to reproduce the analysis below.
+Besides the various advantages of Bayesian data analysis in general (Section 3.1), the context of multiple comparisons is especially instructive and beneficial as no correction is needed once we assume non-flat priors (e.g., centered around zero) and a hierarchical structure that leads to shrinkage, naturally yielding more reliable estimates (Section 2).
+This paper is accompanied by an OSF repository (https://osf.io/37u56/) that contains all the necessary files to reproduce the analysis below.
+I assume some level of familiarity with the R language (R Core Team, 2024) and with the tidyverse package (Wickham et al., 2019).

 2 A typical scenario